Snehaaa18/Dengue-prediction/README.md

-Here's a README template for your Dengue Prediction Flask app that integrates real-time weather data and Folium maps.
-This README is structured to help others understand, set up, and run your project on GitHub.

----

 # Dengue Outbreak Prediction App 🌦️🦟

 This application predicts the likelihood of a dengue outbreak based on weather conditions using a pre-trained model and real-time weather data.
 The app visualizes predictions on an interactive map of India.